 The Snowflake Method: Plot Bold Characters

 Are you a plotter who loves to have all of your characters’ story details firmly in mind before you write your first sentence?
 Looking for a fresh and unique way to construct your novel?
+If your answer to either of these questions is yes, you’ll enjoy the Snowflake Method.
+This tried-and-true plotting approach is also great for character-building.

 Keep reading to learn how Plottr helps you create vivid characters using this system.